Gender reveals are so fun, but they can be a lot of work. I wanted to do something for Baby #2 so I did a simple gender reveal.

 Yep.
 We are adding another precious little girl to our family!
-Jesse and I couldn’t be more excited for another little princess to treasure.
-While I didn’t have a preference either way, I was slightly relieved to find out baby is a girl.
-Only because a girl is familiar territory, though I’m sure she’ll certainly bring her own slew of challenges and adventures.
+We couldn’t be more excited for another little princess to treasure.
+While I didn’t have a preference, either way, I was slightly relieved to find out Baby is a girl.
+Only because a girl is familiar territory.
+I’m sure she’ll certainly bring her own slew of challenges and adventures.
 She’s already proving to be stubborn.
 I have to go back for a second anatomical ultrasound in a few weeks because she refused to roll over for the doctor to get clear images of her heart.
-Mara was similarily stubborn during her ultrasound though, so I’m not too worried.
+My oldest was similarly stubborn during her ultrasound though, so I’m not too worried.
 Being a stubborn, strong-willed woman runs in my family.
-Poor Jesse!
-Hahaha!

 Another girl also means saved money on certain baby gear and clothes, woohoo!
-Mara barely wore the massive amounts of newborn and 0-6 months clothes I was given, so that’s half a year of hand-me-downs for Baby Girl.
-Once Mara got mobile and started eating solids things become a little less “gently” used, but that timeline lines up with Christmas, so it will probably be awhile before I need to go clothes shopping.
-Baby Girl will use all of Mara’s old equipment, minus the crib, changing table and of course bedroom.
-I’m so excited to decorate another sweet little girl nursery!
+Big Girl barely wore the massive amounts of newborn and 0-6 months clothes I was given, so that’s half a year of hand-me-downs for Baby Girl.
+Once Big Girl got mobile and started eating solids things become a little less “gently” used, but that timeline lines up with Christmas, so it will probably be a while before I need to go clothes shopping.
+Baby Girl will use all of the old equipment, minus the crib, changing table, and of course bedroom.
+I’m so excited to decorate another sweet little girl’s nursery!
 I’ve been collecting my thoughts and ideas and will share them later this week!

 And now for a funny story about the chaos of being pregnant with a toddler.
-These pictures with half-inflated balloons was not at all what I had originally pictured.
-I bought the balloons between a break in the rain this weekend with the plan to take pictures of Mara outside playing with them.
-Everytime I went to go outside though the rain would start again, then Mara started coughing and her nose was running.
+These pictures with half-inflated balloons were not at all what I had originally pictured for this simple gender reveal.
+I bought the balloons between a break in the rain this weekend with the plan to take pictures of Big Girl outside playing with them.
+But every time I went to go outside the rain would start again.
+Then Big Girl started coughing and her nose was running.
 It was chilly and damp outside, so no pictures outside.
-And Mara was all snotty and gross, so no pictures with her.
+Plus, kiddo was all snotty and gross, so no pictures with her.
 I gave up and went to bed early.
 The next day it was still cloudy and gross and the balloons were half gone.
 I decided to just set up some lights and my camera in the kitchen where I’d been taking my bump pictures and call it a day.
-They turned out cute and was a good lesson for me in managing expectations with a toddler. 😉
+They turned out cute and it was a good lesson for me in managing expectations with a toddler. 😉